Forbidden fruit

-Forbidden fruit is a name given to the fruit growing in the Garden of Eden which God commands mankind not to eat.
-In the biblical story, Adam and Eve eat the fruit from the tree of the knowledge of good and evil and are exiled from Eden.
+In Abrahamic religions, forbidden fruit is a name given to the fruit growing in the Garden of Eden that God commands mankind not to eat.
+In the Biblical story of Genesis, Adam and Eve disobey God and commit the original sin, eating the forbidden fruit from the tree of the knowledge of good and evil, and are exiled from Eden:

-As a metaphor outside of the Abrahamic religions the phrase typically refers to any indulgence or pleasure that is considered illegal or immoral.
+As a metaphor outside of the Abrahamic religions, the phrase typically refers to any indulgence or pleasure that is considered illegal or immoral.

 Biblical story

-The story of the Book of Genesis places the first man and woman, Adam and Eve, in the Garden of Eden where they may eat the fruit of many trees, but are forbidden by God to eat from the tree of knowledge of good and evil.
+The story of the Book of Genesis places the first man and woman, Adam and Eve, in the Garden of Eden, where they may eat the fruit of many trees, but are forbidden by God to eat from the tree of knowledge of good and evil.

 In Genesis 3, a serpent tempts the woman:

-Desiring this knowledge, the woman eats the forbidden fruit and gives some to the man who also eats it.
-They become aware of their "nakedness" and make fig-leaf clothes, and hide themselves when God approaches.
-When confronted, Adam tells God that Eve gave him the fruit to eat, and Eve tells God the serpent deceived her into eating it.
-God then curses the serpent, the woman then the man, and expels the man and woman from the Garden before they ate of the tree of eternal life.
+Desiring this knowledge, the woman eats the forbidden fruit and gives some to the man, who also eats it.
+They become aware of their nakedness and make fig-leaf clothes, and hide themselves when God approaches.
+When confronted, Adam tells God that Eve gave him the fruit to eat, and Eve tells God that the serpent deceived her into eating it.
+God then curses the serpent, the woman, and the man, and expels the man and woman from the Garden before they eat of the tree of eternal life.